In temporary foster South Wales

 Please share this on social media to help us find Hope her very special person, thank you!

-** We are just a very small team here in the UK, so we are currently only able to consider applicants from Gloucestershire, Wiltshire, North Somerset and South Wales due to the practicalities of journey times for ongoing back-up and support.
+** We are just a very small team here in the UK, so we are currently only able to consider applicants from South & West Wales due to the practicalities of journey times for ongoing back-up and support.
 We apologise if this leads to disappointment, however we have found through experience that more local adoptions do not overstretch our limited resources.
 Thank you for your understanding!